-Afghanistan mourns after ambulance bomb kills dozens
+Afghanistan mourns after ambulance bomb kills more than 100

 Police identified the attacker at a second checkpoint, Rahimi said, but couldn't stop him before he detonated the explosives in a central area near the old Interior Ministry building, a hospital and diplomatic buildings.

-The attack, in the heart of what's meant to be the securest part of the city, renewed doubts over the Afghan authorities' ability to keep people safe.
+The attack, in the heart of what's considered the most secure part of the city, renewed doubts over Afghan authorities' ability to keep people safe.

 Hotel siege